backtrace-labs/backtrace-unity/README.md

 # Plugin best practices

-The plugin will report on 5 'classes' or errors:
+The plugin will report on 6 'classes' or errors:
 1) Log Errors - Programmers use [Debug.LogError](https://docs.unity3d.com/ScriptReference/Debug.LogError.html), a variant of Debug.Log, to log error messages to the console.
 2) Unhandled Exceptions - Unhandled Exceptions are exceptions in a game that occur outside of an explicit try / catch statement.
 3) Handled Exceptions - Exceptions that are explicitly caught and handled.
 4) Crashes - An end to the game play experience.
 The game crashes or restarts.
 5) Hangs - A game is non responsive.
-Some platforms will tell the user "This app has stopped responding"
+Some platforms will tell the user “This app has stopped responding
+6) Low memory warning - A game is receiving signals from the OS that memory is under pressure or crashed under memory pressure.

 The plugin provides 3 controls for managing what the client will report.
 - [SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors.